F A Q 'S

 I haven't received a confirmation email and/or my print at home tickets, what can I do?

-As part of their anti-tout measures The Ticket Store dispatch tickets around a fortnight before the show.
+As part of their anti-tout measures Plymouth Pavilions dispatch tickets around a fortnight before the show.
 Make sure you check your Junk folder as sometimes emails with attachments get caught by spam filters.
-If you haven't received anything, email The Ticket Store on firstname.lastname@example.org.
+If you haven't received anything, email us on email@example.com.

 I asked for my tickets to be posted but they haven't arrived, what do I do?

-Call The Ticket Store on 0333 772 7727 and we can cancel your initial tickets and issue reprinted copies for you to collect on the night of the show.
-As part of their anti-tout measures The Ticket Store dispatch tickets in the second class post around a fortnight before the show, so please allow time for them to arrive before contacting them by emailing email@example.com.
+Email us on firstname.lastname@example.org and we can cancel your initial tickets and issue reprinted copies for you to collect on the night of the show.
+As part of their anti-tout measures The Ticket Store dispatch tickets in the second class post around a fortnight before the show, so please allow time for them to arrive before contacting them by emailing.

 What happens if the event is cancelled or postponed?